busfor/ruby_payler/README.md

 See tests for more usage examples

 ## Errors
-In case of any error RubyPayler `raises` RubyPayler::Error having code and message
+In case of any error RubyPayler `raises` RubyPayler::Error.
+There are two child types of Errors:
+- FailedRequest - for failed network request (FaradayError)
+- ResponseWithError - for response with status != 200 and error in body

+ResponseWithError objects has methods to access _error_, _code_, _message_, of error returned in resonse.

 ## Tests
-Tests make real calls to Payler.com web API.
+*Tests make real calls to Payler.com web API.*

+Cool, because it really test workflows of interaction with payler equiring via ruby_payler gem.
+If payler API changes, tests will brake.
+So, if all tests are passing, tandem of payler and gem is working fine.

 Payment step in tests is automated with Capybara and PhantomJS.

-You can switch to make Payment step by hand via config file
+You can switch to make Payment step by hand via config file (use_capybara: false).

 ## Config
 Make file config.yml by copying config_example.yml